shift-org/shift-docs/site/content/pages/bonb.md

 We have three regular serving locations as of 2019:

-1. **Hawthorne Bridge**: Team Hawthorne stations itself at the West end of the bridge (North side, westbound) where the bike/pedestrian lane splits.
-Great views of the river and Waterfront Park.
-We highly encourage moving with the flow of traffic to access the Hawthorne location (this may require going out of your way to safely turn around and access the correct lane).
-2. **Steel Bridge**: Team Steel sets up just east of the entrance to the lower bike/ped path (north end of the Eastbank Esplanade).
+1. **Steel Bridge**: Team Steel sets up just east of the entrance to the lower bike/ped path (north end of the Eastbank Esplanade).
 Great views of the river and downtown skyline.
-3. **Tillikum Bridge**:  Team Tillikum sets up on the either end of the bridge on the Northbound side, either next to Elephant's Delicatessen on the west side or at the junction with the feeder from the Springwater trail onto the Westbound bridge MUP.
+2. **Tillikum Bridge**:  Team Tillikum sets up on the either end of the bridge on the Northbound side, either next to Elephant's Delicatessen on the west side or at the junction with the feeder from the Springwater trail onto the Westbound bridge MUP.
+3. **Blumenauer Bridge**: Team Blumenauer stations on the north end of the bridge.
+Now that the Hawthorne Bridge crew has relocated to the Blumenauer Bridge, all 4 BonB locations are car-free!
+4. **Flanders Crossing**: Expanding to four bridges for the first time!
+Say hi-diddly-ho to your bikey neighbors on one of the city's newest car-free bridges.

 ## Donors